FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

 DIAGI 158

-This DIAGI indicates that there was an error while replacing the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> variables.
+This DIAGI indicates that there was an error while replacing the {{< TransferCFT/componentlongname  >}} variables.

 Log messages